46 Years Ago: Blind Faith’s First Concert Draws 100,000 Fans

 The remnants of two superstar ’60s group came together — at least for a moment — in the form of Blind Faith.
-Alas, the jaw-dropping combination of Eric Clapton and Steve Winwood would result in just one studio effort, released 45 years ago in August of 1969.
+Alas, the jaw-dropping combination of Eric Clapton and Steve Winwood would make their debut with a concert in London’s Hyde Park on June 7, 1969, even before their only album was released.

 “Because of the way I ended [my first band] the Spencer Davis Group, I saw no reason why I shouldn’t leave Traffic and move on,” he told Mojo.
 “It seemed to me a normal thing to do.”